-Manual Lymphatic Drainage is an extremely gentle treatment, which involves delicate movements of the skin to stimulate movement of the lymphatic system – increasing drainage, cleansing, and the delivery of nutrients to cells.
+Manual Lymphatic Drainage is an extremely gentle treatment, which involves delicate, specialised movements of the skin, to stimulate the action of the lymphatic system – increasing drainage, cleansing, and the delivery of nutrients to cells.
 Its clarifying and nourishing properties make it a wonderful overall support for health and wellbeing.

 The process is believed to enhance immunity, and may lead to an increase of lymphocytes – the white blood cells which target illness.